In Stock

 General Care

 Weed regularly to reduce competition.
 Hand-weed to avoid root disturbance.
 Ensure good airflow.
 If bolting occurs, remove flower stalks promptly to encourage better bulb development.
 Bolting can’t be reversed and is usually triggered by cold or temperature stress.
-Bolted bulbs can still be eaten fresh but won’t store or regrow well.
+Bolting bulbs can still be eaten fresh, but won’t store or regrow well.

 Harvesting and Curing